 That leaves only 29 years for what we enjoy.
 But there’s more.

 Based on the number of hours we spend daily on work outside of our main careers, chores, grocery shopping, driving and cleaning, we will have approximately 15 years left to do what we enjoy and enjoy what enriches our lives.

 This is when reality hit me.
 We truly can’t afford to mess around with things that aren’t important.

 To be able to have a life, I need to already waste half of it working.
 I don’t want to waste the remaining half even further with unimportant things.

-It doesn’t matter who’s going to run that errand from this morning.
-(Actually, I did it for you, at lunch.)
-I hope I inspired you to join me in a renewed effort to reclaim our lives for ourselves instead of giving it away to social media, minutiae and that never ending pile of laundry.
+It doesn’t matter who’s going to run those errands and we shouldn’t waste time bickering over dumb stuff.
+I am inspired to renew my efforts to reclaim my lide for myself instead of giving it away to social media, minutiae and that never ending pile of laundry.

 In the wise words of Sweet Brown,

 Like elephant journal on Facebook.